benkertp/adv-r/Chapter6_Functions.md

 }
 ```

-Coupled with lazy evaluation, this creates a very useful pattern for running a block of code in an altered environment:
+**Coupled with lazy evaluation, this creates a very useful pattern for running a block of code in an altered environment**:

 ```r